hossein-haeri/replace-in-files-bash/README.md

 - The script uses `sed` for in-place replacements, compatible with most Unix/Linux systems.
 - Ensure you have proper write permissions in the specified directory to allow in-place file edits.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to open issues or create pull requests to improve the script’s functionality or documentation.